-For the last thirty-five years, Cheong, Denove, Rowell & Bennett has successfully represented clients who have been injured because of someone’s negligence.
+For the last thirty-five years, Cheong, Denove, Rowell, Bennett & Hapuarachy have successfully represented clients who have been injured because of someone’s negligence.
 To be successful requires dedication, hard work, courage and experience.
 In handling negligence cases, the attorneys at Cheong, Denove, Rowell & Bennett have dedicated themselves to provide the quality of representation the members of the firm would want for themselves if they or a family member were seriously injured.

 The following is a short summary explaining the law of negligence.